Coen-Lab/exp-control-board/Version3/README.md

 For low-power devices with small cable sizes it is acceptable to insert several wires into a single terminal, as long as they are all sufficiently stripped so that they are making good contact with the terminal.

-### Case
+### Enclosure
-Four self-tapping screws can be inserted into the four corners of the case in the pre-drilled holes to mount onto any suitable surface.
+Four self-tapping screws can be inserted into the four corners of the enclosure in the pre-drilled holes to mount onto any suitable surface.
 The board can be installed in any orientation but preferably should be kept away from direct sunlight and heat sources.

 ### Power in
 ![Power in](Images/image2.png "Power input")